Skip to main content

 } }'

-Then you need to check the task via the loop based on the task id.
-For details, please refer to Asynchronous Task.
+You need to poll using the task ID until the task is complete.
+For details, refer to the Asynchronous tasks example.

 --header 'Content-Type: application/json' \